 Dear Pastor and Faith-Based Leader,

 We understand the challenges of leading faith-based organizations in today’s world.
 Know you are not alone.
-That is why Cornerstone has our Pastors and Leaders Network, to serve as a trusted partner, supporting and encouraging you with real tools, prayer guides, and resources, and inspiring stories as you work to make a difference in your communities and circles of influence.
+That is why Cornerstone has our Pastors and Leaders Network, to serve as a trusted partner, supporting and encouraging you with real tools, prayer guides, bulletin inserts, and resources, and inspiring stories as you work to make a difference in your communities and circles of influence.

 Learn how your church can engage in government: Read on to find out more about the Pastors and Leaders Network.